asayers/pcarp/integration_tests/README.md

+This directory contains "golden" tests.
+We have a bunch of pcapng files, and for each we have a plain-text dump of its contents.
+These text files have one line per packet, formatted like so:

+    <timestamp> <data length> <data SHA1>

+The `test_dump` example program outputs the same format.  `run.sh` is a script which generates ".actual" files using `test_dump` and compares them to their corresponding ".expected" file.

+# License

 The capture files in this directory were scraped from [1], where they seem to be distributed under the terms of the GNU GPL (see [2]).
 I'm not exactly sure how the GPL applies to pcap files...

 [1]: https://wiki.wireshark.org/SampleCaptures
 [2]: https://wiki.wireshark.org/License

+# Generating expected results

 I generated the ".expected" files using the following ugly script: